microsoft/ms-identity-conditional-access-for-compliance/README.md

     ![Image11](./readmefiles/Image11.png)

-4. Since this operation requires the Conditional access Authentication context claim challenge C1 the corresponding CA rule will be executed by Azure AD
+4. Since this operation requires the Conditional access Authentication context claim challenge C1 the corresponding CA rule will be executed by Microsoft Entra ID

     -  The user will be shown the **location** requirement window with **number match** screen on the Browser
     - In parallel the user will be **notified on the Microsoft Authenticator**

         ![Image12](./readmefiles/Image12.png)

-    - The user must enter the **matching number** as well as perform iOS (FaceID/TouchID) after which the **location information** (Country code) is sent by Microsoft Authenticator to Azure AD.
+    - The user must enter the **matching number** as well as perform iOS (FaceID/TouchID) after which the **location information** (Country code) is sent by Microsoft Authenticator to Microsoft Entra ID.
-    - Azure AD issues a **new token** with appropriate Authentication Context claim **C1**
+    - Microsoft Entra ID issues a **new token** with appropriate Authentication Context claim **C1**
     - Call comes back to the **ToDoListClient application** with the **new token** enabling the POST operation to complete thereby successfully creating the **new ToDoList item**

 5. The final validation step is to attempt to delete an item from the TodoList.
 Click TodoList and choose an item to delete.
 This will load the Delete ToDo page with item displayed